F-Gray/QCCSRC/README.md

 ### Threads.h

 This defines a class called <i>Threads</i> which creates local threads and a <i>Mutex</i> class for synchronisation.
-It provides similar capabilities to the C++11 library <Thread>, however the <i>Threads</i> class has its own inter-thread synchronisation routines built in which simplifies coding for highly parallel applications.
+It provides similar capabilities to the C++11 thread library, however the <i>Threads</i> class has its own inter-thread synchronisation routines built in which simplifies coding for highly parallel applications.

 #### 1. Example with thread creation and synchronisation